Best NAS for Home Servers in 2026

 Quick Recommendation

-For most self-hosters, buy a Synology DS423+.
-It costs $450, runs Docker natively, has Intel Quick Sync for Plex transcoding, supports NVMe caching, and Synology’s DSM software is the most polished NAS OS on the market.
-Pair it with two 8 TB Seagate IronWolf drives ($150 each) in SHR (Synology Hybrid RAID) and you have a 8 TB usable, fault-tolerant storage server for about $750 total.
+For most self-hosters, buy a Synology DS425+.
+At $520–595 (diskless, depending on retailer), it runs Docker natively via Container Manager, has Intel Quick Sync for Plex transcoding, supports NVMe caching, and Synology’s DSM software is the most polished NAS OS on the market.
+Pair it with two 8 TB Seagate IronWolf drives ($160 each) in SHR (Synology Hybrid RAID) for 8 TB usable, fault-tolerant storage at about $840–915 total.

 If you want maximum control and flexibility, build a DIY NAS with TrueNAS SCALE or Unraid.
 You’ll get more hardware for your money, but you’ll spend more time configuring it.
 See our DIY NAS Build Guide.